Dr McKenna Cup

 The Dr McKenna Cup is an annual Gaelic football competition played between counties and universities in the province of Ulster.
 It is the secondary Gaelic football competition based in Ulster behind the Ulster Senior Football Championship.

 Once held in high regard, in recent years the focus of the competition has changed, and some county teams have made use of it as a pre-season "warm up" competition ahead of the National League and Championship.

 Since 2016 the competition has been known—for sponsorship reasons—as the Bank of Ireland McKenna Cup.

-The competition was suspended for the 2025 season due to fixture congestion but will return for 2026.
+The competition was suspended for the 2025 season due to fixture congestion but returned in 2026.

 History

 The cup was donated to the Ulster Council in 1924 by the Most Rev. Dr McKenna, with the first tournament being played in 1927.

 When Patrick McKenna, the Roman Catholic Bishop of Clogher (consisting of County Monaghan, much of County Fermanagh and parts of Counties Tyrone and Donegal), presented the McKenna Cup to the Ulster Council in 1925, he was one of only a small group willing at that time to be publicly associated with the GAA in Ulster.
 Ireland in the 1920s was slowly emerging from war, unrest and change.

 When the Ulster Council sought donors for trophies there wasn't a queue to their door with offers.
 From 1923 the council were actively looking for a donor for their senior championship and in 1925 the treasurer of the council proposed the establishment of a second competition to prepare teams for the championship.

 Two loyal GAA stalwarts came to the council's rescue in 1925.
 JF O Hanlon, owner of The Anglo-Celt newspaper presented a trophy to BC Fay, secretary of the Council.
 It was decided to use the trophy for the Ulster senior championship and it was first presented to Cavan who won the 1925 Ulster championship.
 Treasurer O'Duffy was successful in securing a trophy from the bishop of Clogher and the new cup was presented to Council in 1925 although it was not until 1927 that the competition got underway.

 The inaugural competition was won by Antrim, defeating Cavan in the final.
 Tyrone are the most successful team in the tournament with 16 wins.
 Fermanagh, with four wins, are the least successful of the county teams.
 The McKenna Cup is, to date, Fermanagh's only senior inter-county title.